xfold/NormativeApproachToDiscrimination/README.md

 ## Contact
-You can find us on our website on [Discovering and Attesting Digital Discrimination](http://dadd-project.org/), take a look at our [Language Bias Visualiser](https://xfold.github.io/WE-GenderBiasVisualisationWeb/)!
+You can find us on our website on [Discovering and Attesting Digital Discrimination](http://dadd-project.org/).
+Also, take a look at our [Language Bias Visualiser](https://xfold.github.io/WE-GenderBiasVisualisationWeb/)!

 Created by [@xfold](https://github.com/xfold).